Kalschatzi/learning_platform/content/module2/3-http.md

 ## Interview questions
 * **What's the difference between a GET and a POST?**
-A GET just retrieves data and can't have write operation on the server, the request cannot have a body, while the POST is used to create resources.
+A GET only retrieves data and the request cannot contain a body.
+The server that receives this request cannot execute write operations as a result of it.
+In contrast, the POST is used to create resources and can contain a body.
-* **What's the different between a PUT and a POST?**
+* **What's the difference between a PUT and a POST?**
-PUT is idempotent - it either updates or creates the record meaning you can repeate the same request and get the same response.
+PUT is idempotent - it either updates or creates the record, meaning the same request will generate the same response.
 The POST is used to create a resource.
-If you do the same POST request twice, the 2nd one should fail because it clashes with the first one.
+If you send the same POST request twice, the second one should fail because it clashes with the first one.
-* **What's the difference between 400's and 500's error codes?** 400's are typically user error, while 500's are errors in the server.
-For example 404 - Not found.
-User input the wrong URL that doesn't exist.
-503 Unavailable - something is wrong on the server side that cannot be reached.
+* **What's the difference between 4XX and 5XX error codes?** 4XX are typically client-side errors, while 5XX are server-side errors.
+For example, `404 Not found` - the user requested a nonexistent URL. `503 Unavailable` - something is wrong on the server side that makes it unreachable.